Emergent weight morphologies in deep neural networks: Results

-This allowed us to derive effective time-evolution equations for the nodal connectivities during training in fully connected feed-forward neural networks, under the assumption of an initial weight distribution with small variance and mean.
+This framework then allowed us to derive effective time-evolution equations for the nodal connectivities during training in fully connected feedforward neural networks under the assumption of an initial weight distribution with a small variance and mean.
 In this case, weights will initially grow in absolute strength during training (Supplementary Theory).
 To the highest order in the fluctuations around the homogeneous state, the time-evolution of nodal connectivities is dominated by effective interactions between neurons in the same layer,

 Here, the prefactors $c_i$ capture all higher-order effects from interactions with neurons in adjacent layers.
-Very close to the homogeneous state, these prefactors are constant in time and equal across all neurons in the same layer, and we assume they are positive, due to the assumption of growing weights above.
+Very close to the homogeneous state, these prefactors are constant in time and equal across all neurons in the same layer, and they are positive under the assumption of growing weights above.
 The first term in Eq.~\eqref{eq:intralayer} shows that during training, connectivities undergo bounded growth with a rate given by $c_j$.
-The second term describes effective repressive interactions with all other neurons in the same layer~\cite{patalano2022self} (Fig.~\ref{fig:2}b).
+The second term describes effective repressive interactions with all other neurons in the same layer~\cite{patalano2022self} (Fig.~\ref{fig:2}a).

-In the homogeneous state, all $c_j$ and $r_j$ take the same value and the first and second terms in Eq.~\eqref{eq:intralayer} cancel each other out (Supplemental Theory).
-The homogeneous state therefore is a fixed point of Eq~\eqref{eq:intralayer}.
-Any perturbation of the homogeneous state leads to $c_j$ and $r_j$ taking values that differ between nodes.
-Then, a given nodal connectivity $r_j$ will grow if $c_j>\av{c_i}_{r_i}$, where the average is taken with respect to the distribution of nodal connectivities, and shrink otherwise.
+In the homogeneous state, all $c_j$ and $r_j^{(l)}$ take the same value and the two terms in Eq.~\eqref{eq:intralayer} cancel each other out (Supplementary Theory).
+The homogeneous state is therefore a fixed point of Eq~\eqref{eq:intralayer}.
+Any perturbation of the homogeneous state leads to $c_j$ and $r_j^{(l)}$ taking values that differ between nodes.
+Then, a given nodal connectivity $r_j^{(l)}$ will grow if $c_j>\av{c_i}_{r_i^{(l)}}$, where the average is taken with respect to the distribution of nodal connectivities, and shrink otherwise.
 Close to the homogeneous state, this distribution is uniform.
-Because the growth and shrinkage of connectivities are bounded, these dynamics give rise to a bimodal distribution of connectivities in each layer.
-This is also demonstrated by numerical solutions of Eq.~\eqref{eq:intralayer} (Fig.~\ref{fig:2}c).
+Because the growth and shrinkage of connectivities are bounded, these dynamics give rise to a bimodal distribution of connectivities in each layer, which is corroborated by numerical integration of Eq.~\eqref{eq:intralayer} (Fig.~\ref{fig:2}b).